GreyCoder/TorrentTTP/README.rst

 parameters are given in the form of a JSON document, and return values are sent back as a JSON document in an HTTP Response.
 This provides a language, OS, and implementation agnostic protocol for peer communication.

-To see the current revision of the REST API, see the *_api.json files.
+To see the current revision of the REST API, see the *_api.json files in the 'docs' directory.

 Meta-Data
 ---------------